zdhjeff/BayesAET/README.md

 # Bayesian-Adaptive-Enrichment-Design
 An R package for Bayesian adaptive enrichment trials with multiple treatment arms and multiple (categorical) subpopulations from the paper "Bayesian adaptive enrichment design for multi-arm clinical trials – an R package"  <br>
-Run the following command to install the package:
+Run the following command to install the package and other packages:

 ```r
 library(devtools)